Geeta015/Play-Store-Data-analysis-using-Tableau/README.md

 Sentiment_Polarity: Polarity of the review (ranges [-1,1], where 1 means ‘Positive statement’ and -1 means a ‘Negative statement’).
 Sentiment_Subjectivity: How close a reviewers opinion is to the opinion of the general public.
 Its range is[0,1].

-**Problem Areas to Explore:**
-Enhancing user happiness, promoting business growth, and optimizing the app's overall performance in the marketplace are the ultimate objectives of investigating, evaluating and Visualising app engagement data.

 **Here's a concise summary of the data analysis and dashboard creation process:**
 1. Data Cleaning: I have to clean the data to remove missing value and duplicate values such as duplicate reviews.
 2. Data Preprocessing: I have to convert all variables into appropriate datatypes and exclude any undesired values from the numerical columns, such as "$" from the price and "+" and "," from the installs.
 I have to convert all the numbers in MB because the size column contains both KB and MB values.